 Mobile Kitchen & Pop-Up Pantry

-Manna’s Mobile Kitchen and Pop-Up Pantry is currently looking for partnerships in the 2018 spring and summer season.
+Manna’s Mobile Kitchen and Pop-Up Pantry is currently looking for partnerships in the 2019 season.
 We’d love to collaborate with your organization to bring cooking/nutrition classes and food distribution support directly to your community!
 Click here to speak with our Program Coordinator and schedule the Mobile Kitchen.

-Fridays we are offering Pop-Up Pantries with the same vehicle.
+In addition to classes, we offer Pop-Up Pantries with the same vehicle.
 These mobile pantries consist of a partial food distribution for up to 50 families that are food-insecure in Montgomery County.
-We aim to provide both fresh produce and shelf stable items through these distributions.
+We aim to provide both fresh produce and shelf-stable items through these distributions.
 If you know of a group of individuals that could benefit from food assistance, or would like us to provide this service at your location please click here to place a Pop-Up Pantry request.

 Interested in getting involved with Manny at your nonprofit, school, or place of work?
 Please select one of the options below and follow the links:

 - What is Manny?
 Manny is the nickname of the new Manna Mobile Kitchen & Pop-Up Pantry (MMK).
 The MMK is a transformed school bus that will act as a cooking classroom for all ages.
 With Manny, we can bring hands-on cooking education to children, their parents, and seniors.
 The bus will also be used for targeted food distribution in areas with limited food access.